facebook/react-native-website/docs/accessibilityinfo.md

 static isReduceTransparencyEnabled()
 ```

-Query whether reduce transparency is currently enabled.
+**iOS-Only.** Query whether reduce transparency is currently enabled.
 Returns a promise which resolves to a boolean.
 The result is `true` when a reduce transparency is enabled and `false` otherwise.

 ### `isScreenReaderEnabled()`